NiloGregginz33/QMGRExperiments/README.md

 Experiment B: Dynamic Behavior Measurement: Outcomes showed a diverse distribution (0000, 0101, 1111, 1010) with nearly equal probabilities.

 Implication: This suggests time-dependent encoding, where radiation qubits retain memory of past charge injections.
+But I dont hear many people on both sides of the debate about static or dynamic, but experimentally this shows that literally just depends but you can get it to act like both.
+Sorry to anyone that was known to be hardcore in these camps. youre right, just hear the other person out too

 Charge Preservation